-- 26. -(1) An e-money account for which there are no transactions for a continuous period of 6 months may be considered dormant. - (2) A dormant account may be suspended by the e-money issuer but the issuer must retain any account balance in the name of the customer for at least 12 months. - (3) Every e-money issuer must, within 60 days after the financial year, publish in a daily newspaper, a statement showing all dormant accounts. - (4) Every statement published under subregulation (3) must state that dormant account holders, or their legal personal representative, as the case may be, must submit a claim to the e-money issuer within 3 months from the date of publication of the statement. - (5) The unclaimed balance remaining in any dormant account for a period of 3 months after publication must be paid to the Reserve Bank and remains the property of the account owner.
+- 26.-(1) An e-money account for which there are no transactions for a continuous period of 6 months may be considered dormant. - (2) A dormant account may be suspended by the e-money issuer but the issuer must retain any account balance in the name of the customer for at least 12 months from the date the account is deemed dormant. - (3) Every e-money issuer must, within 60 days after the financial year, publish in a daily newspaper or on the e-money issuer's website, or other electronic means, a statement showing all dormant accounts. - (4) Every statement published under subregulation (3) must state that dormant account holders, or their legal personal representative, as the case may be, must submit a claim to the e-money issuer within 3 months from the date of publication of the statement. - (5) The unclaimed balance remaining in any dormant account for a period of 3 months after publication must be paid to the Reserve Bank and remains the property of the account owner.